ComanDanteSA/aatt-exercise/README.md

 ## Cleanup
 TODO
-To removed the deployment execute:
+To remove the deployment execute:

 ```
 xxxxxxxxxxxxxxx